 Examination of selected principles of psychology as applied to everyday modern living.
 The science of psychology will be distinguished from "pop psychology."
 Other topics are drawn from a variety of applications of psychology, including learning and memory, stress and coping strategies, behavioral modification, interpersonal relationships, social influence, human development, psychological disorders, and psychotherapy.
 The course may be taken as a social science elective or as preparation for PSY 111.
 It cannot be substituted for PSY 111 as a prerequisite for other psychology classes.
-3 Credits (3 Lecture - 0 Lab) As needed.
+3 Credits (3 Lecture) As needed.

 Psychological Disorders of Childhood

 Study of the etiology, classification, and treatment of behavioral, mental, and emotional disorders of children and adolescents.
 Emphasis on the research methods, concepts, and theories associated with developmental psychopathology, a field of study which adopts a developmental perspective in understanding abnormal child behavior.
 Examines the relationship between typical and atypical development.
 Applying a developmental perspective clarifies the differences in behavioral expressions of disorders at various ages, wellness and positive growth opportunities, and the effects of biological, family, peer, and community system factors on children’s disorders.
 3 Credits (3 Lecture) Prerequisite(s): PSY111.
 As needed.